Operation Black Thunderstorm: Buner Assault

 The operation in Daggar came on the third day of the Army's offensive to roll back the Taliban advance that had caused concern not just in Islamabad – which is just 65 miles away – but also in Washington.
 Major General Athar Abbas, a military spokesman, told reporters in Rawalpindi that the Army and Frontier Corps paramilitary units launched the operation in Buner district, building on a several-day offensive in the region.
 Abbas said an estimated 450 to 500 Taliban are believed active in Buner, many believed to be engaged in "criminal activities."

 The US had been repeatedly pressing the Pakistan government to take action, fearful that the militants were gaining too much ground and might even use Buner as a bridgehead for an attack on Islamabad.

-On May 2, another 10 soldiers were captured in Buner.
-The military confirmed that some 87 militants and four soldiers had been killed in fighting in the district between April 28 and May 4.
+On 2 May, another 10 soldiers were captured in Buner.
+The military confirmed that some 87 militants and four soldiers had been killed in fighting in the district between 28 April and 4 May.
 The military also stated that its troops were confronted during the fighting with wave attacks of suicide car-bombers.
 At least 27 suicide bombers were killed in the fighting.
-By May 5, troops started to push back the Taliban militants in Buner.
+By 5 May, troops started to push back the Taliban militants in Buner.